Theme music: https://youtu.be/zqnM-IyYYDs

 Filigreen Farm is a farming property in Mendocino County, California that has been pieced together over a period of years.
 It is currently comprised of 12 separate parcels.
 RSF/Yggdrasil own 7 of these parcels and MAD owns 5.
 One of Davis' 5 parcels is #11550 Anderson Valley Way.
 IRS Form 990 filings and Mendocino County records reveal that during 2007, Skywords Family Foundation (created and controlled by MAD) purchased that parcel for $950k.

-Quick observational aside: See the partnership at work - in 2007, RSF provided MAD with $975k to finance MAD's purchase of #11550 AVW; in 2011, MAD provided RSF with $2,500k to finance RSF"s purchase of a block of Cyanotech stock.
-In neither transaction did MAD or RSF disclose their relationship and collaboration with each other - the only way anyone would find the evidence would be to go looking for it.
+Quick observational aside - See the secret partnership at work: during 2007, RSF provided MAD with $950k apparently to finance Davis' purchase of #11550 AVW; in 2011, Davis provided RSF with $2.5 million to finance RSF"s purchase of a large block of publicly traded Cyanotech stock.
+In neither transaction did MAD or RSF disclose their close relationship and collaboration with each other - the only way anyone would find the evidence would be to go looking for it.

-As a “disqualified person,” MAD is quite clearly prohibited from receiving the $950k loan from RSF to purchase the the #11550 AVW property.
-This is so obviously a violation of IRS rules that it begs to be examined more carefully.
+With Davis a substantial donor to RSF (e.g. a “disqualified person") he probably should not be receiving a $950k loan from RSF to purchase the the #11550 AVW property.
+This obviously appears a violation of IRS rules and it begs to be examined more carefully.

 Davis ostensibly purchased the #11550 AVW property from Alan and Stephanie Carlson, a private couple.
 County records show the Carlson's bought the property in 1999 $125k.
 Here is the Carlson transaction history: